TOPICS

 WellsGraph

 The Wells graph, sometimes also called the Armanios-Wells graph, is a quintic graph on 32 nodes and 80 edges that is the unique distance-regular graph with intersection array {5,4,1,1;1,1,4,5}.
 It is also distance-transitive.
-It is a double cover of the complement of the Clebsch graph (Brouwer et al. 1989, p.
-266).
+It is illustrated above in a number of non-LCF embeddings.

 It has graph diameter 4, girth 5, graph radius 4, and is Hamiltonian and nonplanar.
 It has chromatic number 4, edge connectivity 5, and vertex connectivity 5.